 - Remember to keep any important items such as medication in your hand luggage.
 It is also worth including a change of clothes, just in case your suitcase is lost in transit.

 - Place heavy items such as shoes at the bottom of the case.
 If your case has wheels, then place them over the wheels.
 Utilize all space by placing smaller items inside shoes.
-For example, rolled up underwear and jewelry.
+For example, roll up underwear and jewelry.
+You may also bring a travel jewelry case to protect your pieces of jewelry.
 Choose your underwear wisely.
 You’ll have less time (and much less inclination) to do laundry on the road, and you’re also more likely to be active while you’re out exploring.
 Comfortable undies made from breathable and moisture-wicking fabrics – like these athletic boyshorts – will be a big help.

 - Pack heavier garments first so that they lie at the bottom of your luggage.
 Fold, rather than roll these items.
 This will minimize creasing.

 - Use any gaps on the outside of your travel luggage to store items such as books.
 Here are some of our favorite travel books.
 If you read a lot, consider an e-reader to save space.

 - Keep any fragile or breakable items in a protected case.
 Surround this by your clothing.
 Make sure you use airtight, waterproof bags for liquids like perfume and lotions.
 This will prevent them from leaking into your clothes.